Skip to content

 │ ├── podplane.cluster.jsonc # cluster config

-│ ├── podplane.main.tf # generated - cluster module, outputs
+│ ├── podplane.cluster.schema.json # generated - local editor schema

 │ └── custom.tf # your custom infrastructure

-podplane cluster upgrade will regenerate all podplane.*.tf files without touching any other files in the directory.
+podplane cluster upgrade will regenerate all podplane.cluster.*.tf files and podplane.cluster.schema.json without touching any other files in the directory.

 Dependencies